YSN Alcohol Policy for Student-Organized Events

 - Students should assist each other and any impaired guests, either by calling 911 or contacting Yale Health (203.432.0123) if the person’s condition appears serious, or by helping to arrange transportation (either by calling a cab or by enlisting the help of sober friends to take the impaired guest home).

-- Any exceptions to this policy must be approved in writing by the executive deputy dean.
+- Any exceptions to this policy must be approved in writing by the executive deputy dean and adhere to the Yale University Alcohol Policy.

 - YSN reserves the right to add additional requirements based on event size and scope including, but not limited to, the presence of a police officer and/or the requirement that alcohol be served by a bartender who is certified by TIPS or a similar organization and who is not a YSN student.

-Note: YSN encourages students struggling with alcohol dependency to seek out help from Yale Health, the YSN Dean’s Office, and other available resources.
+Note: YSN encourages students struggling with alcohol dependency to seek out help from Yale Health, the YSN Office of Student Life, or the YSN Dean's Office.